boringops-hq/boringops-articles/articles/2025-11-30-the_shower_that_ate_your_engineering_budget.md

 - Profit

 **Step 5: Repeat**
-- Announce "Shower 2.0"
+- Announce "Shower 2.0 Managed Service with Integrated, AI-Powered, Hyper-Personalized Hygiene Mesh and Built-in FinOps Compliance"
 - Deprecate old shower
 - Force another migration
 - Charge for the upgrade

+Has the customers business moved forward? or it is the vendors balance sheet instead?

 ## The Optimization Theatre

 Eventually someone notices the shower bill is out of control.

-Leadership hires a **“Shower Cost Optimization Consultant”** for $50,000 to reduce the $10,617.60/year shower bill.
+Leadership hires a **“Shower Cost Optimization Consultant”** for a $50,000 engagement to reduce the $10,617.60/year shower bill.

 You are now spending **$60,000** on showers.